vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 Desired Value: 1

 This parameter controls how many simultaneous connections are allowed to the VMware vSphere virtual machine console.
 This control has no effect on in-guest console connections such as that with Microsoft Remote Desktop Connection.
-Please note that virtual machine console connections proxied through vCenter Server (the default in vSphere 7) will warn of simultaneous connections, so setting this higher can help compensate for disconnected sessions counting towards the total, or denial-of-service effects from having the number set low.
+Virtual machine console connections proxied through vCenter Server (the default in vSphere 7) warn of simultaneous connections.
+A value higher than 1 can compensate for disconnected sessions counting towards the total, or for denial-of-service effects when the limit is set low.

 Scans for this parameter should not generate findings if the parameter is found and set to 1.